 2018 in Muzeum Sztuki in Łódź

-Last year, 2018, in the Muzeum Sztuki in Łódź was marked mainly by the continuation of the Year of the Avant-garde, for the organisation of which our institution was awarded with the Grand Prix and the main prize in the Art Exhibitions category in “Sybilla”, the most prominent museum competition in Poland.
+At Muzeum Sztuki in Łódź, the year 2018 was marked mainly by the continuation of the Year of the Avant-garde, for the organisation of which our institution was awarded with the Grand Prix and the main prize in the Art Exhibitions category in “Sybilla”, the most prominent museum competition in Poland.
 In 2018 an equally important component of the programme of the Muzeum was the promotion of the oeuvre of Katarzyna Kobro and Władysław Strzemiński abroad.
 There were also projects addressing perpetuated perceptions of the past and aimed at bringing back the memory of artists and phenomena that had been marginalised.
 Curators had to face questions about the nature of contemporary relationships between human beings and the rapidly changing world.

 Two exhibitions can be seen particularly clearly as a continuation of the series of exhibitions the Muzeum organised in 2017 as part of the celebrations of the 100th anniversary of the avant-garde in Poland motivated by the wish to present the legacy of this art movement from the contemporary perspective.
 By bringing up different issues, The Avant-Garde and the State and The Great War complemented each other and revealed the entanglements of the Polish and global art in the turbulent history of the previous century as well as the effects of transformations that took place at that time on the present balance of power, modern art or current humanistic reflection.

-The Great War exhibition, in turn, discusses relations between modern art and the experience of war shown from different perspectives and highlights differences in how the Great War was depicted in Western European art and in the art of countries of Central and Eastern Europe.
-It demonstrates that artists from Western Europe focused on presenting war as a catastrophe while in the countries of our region it was predominantly seen through its outcomes, that is, in the light of regained independence or proletarian revolutions which it triggered.
-The exhibition, which will be on display at ms2 until 17th March 2019 invites the audience to reflect on these different approaches and their consequences for culture.
+The Great War exhibition, in turn, discussed relations between modern art and the experience of war shown from different perspectives and highlighted differences in how the Great War was depicted in Western European art and in the art of countries of Central and Eastern Europe.
+It demonstrated that artists from Western Europe focused on presenting war as a catastrophe while in the countries of our region it was predominantly seen through its outcomes, that was, in the light of regained independence or proletarian revolutions which it triggered.
+The exhibition, which was on display at ms2 until 17th March 2019 invited the audience to reflect on these different approaches and their consequences for culture.

-Both exhibitions are accompanied by publications released in continuation of the publishing series devoted to the legacy of the avant-garde.
-This year “Awangarda” - the series initiated in 2017 as one of the projects intended to commemorate the one hundredth anniversary of the avant-gard in Poland - received, inter alia, two prestigious awards: one from “Literatura na Świecie” monthly in Editorial Initiatives category and an honourable mention in the European Design Awards competition in the Art Catalogues category.
+Both exhibitions were accompanied by publications released in continuation of the publishing series devoted to the legacy of the avant-garde.
+In 2018, “Awangarda”- the series initiated in 2017 as one of the projects intended to commemorate the one hundredth anniversary of the avant-garde in Poland- received, inter alia, two prestigious awards: one from “Literatura na Świecie” monthly in Editorial Initiatives category and an honourable mention in the European Design Awards competition in the Art Catalogues category.
 Design Observer declared it one of the 50 best designed publications globally in 2017.

 POLISH AVANT-GARDE ABROAD